rchillyard/Majabigwaduce/README.md

 Thus the first job of designing an application to use map-reduce is to figure out the types _K2_ and _W_.
 If you are chaining map-reduce operations together, then the input to stage _N_+1 will be of the same form as the output of stage _N_.
 Thus, in general, the input to the map-reduce process is a map of key-value pairs.
 We call the type of the key _K1_ and the type of the value _V1_.
-Thus the input to the map stage is:
+Thus the input to the map stage is, in general:

     Map[K1,V1]

-For the first stage, there is usually no appropriate key so instead we pass in a message of the following form:
+For the first stage, there is usually no appropriate key so instead we pass in a message of the following form (which is more or less equivalent to _Map[Unit,V1]_):

 	Seq[V1]